-- What is an abstract data type? - What is the difference between encapsulation and information hiding? - How are contracts formalized by pre- and postconditions? - Solution What is a class invariant and how can it be specified? - What are assertions useful for? - Solution State State - How can helper methods make an implementation more declarative?
+- What is an abstract data type? - What is the difference between encapsulation and information hiding? - Mow are contracts formalized by pre- and postconditions? - What is a class invariant and how can it be specified? - What are assertions useful for? - What situations may cause an exception to be raised? - How can helper methods make an implementation more declarative?